aldumas/kb/categories/programming/java/declarations.md

 tags: java
 ---

-Before you can use a variable, you must declare and [[java-initialization|initialize]] it.
+Before you can use a variable, you must declare and [[initialization|initialize]] it.

 To declare a variable, you list the type and variable name.
 E.g.